 Others called for a parliament to be formed which could elect minsters that worked with the tsar to form laws, or ratify new laws from the tsar himself, in the interests of all Russians.

-Unfortunately, each of these proposals had been rejected by several tsars, who believed that any attempt by the common people to interfere in their decision-making process to undermine their absolute power from God.
+Unfortunately, each of these proposals had been rejected by several tsars, who believed that any attempt by the common people to interfere in their decision-making process would undermine their absolute power from God.

 Despite a number of attempts to change the tsar's mind, many Russians began to despair that political change would never happen in Russia.

-This despair led to some groups, like the SRs (the Socialist Revolutionary Party), to turn to violence to make their voice heard.
+This despair led to some groups, like the SRs (the Socialist Revolutionary Party), to turn to violence to make their voices heard.

 In fact, on the 13th of March 1881, Tsar Alexander II had been assassinated by members of a political group known as Narodnaya Volya (the 'People's Will'), as a way of forcing change.